msalaz03/ProjectClifford/README.md

 start_motion_daemon=yes
 ```
 #### Calculating Battery Life
 Using the 5V pin provided to power the ADS1150, we needed to step down the balance charger voltage outputted from the LiPo.
-We created a small PCB board which included a voltage divider circuit such that the highest voltage read would be ~5V.
+We created a small PCB board that included a voltage divider circuit such that the highest voltage read would be ~5V.
 Now with voltage being able to be read, we then determined the highest voltage ie @ 100% and at 0%.
-We then used the current voltage in order to calculate the current battery percentage.
+We then used the current voltage to calculate the current battery percentage.

 #### Other Useful Components
 After finalizing the project here our somethings that help improve production.